8 Career Coaching Tools & Ideas for Clients Who Have Absolutely No Idea What They Want!

 A Done-for-you Career Coaching Toolkit!

-So I created this list of Career Discovery Questions to help my clients reflect on and answer these questions and then look for patterns, themes—and other clues as to potential careers in the present.
+And as our clients reflect on and answer questions on what inspired them in the past, we then look for patterns, themes—and other clues as to potential careers in the present.

 If a client picks a career that is incongruent with their deepest values it will ultimately make them unhappy.